sargtier1/vitro/WARP.md

 - Uses TanStack Router with file-based routing
 - Route generation via `pnpm --filter @repo/web routes:generate`
 - Routes are defined in `apps/web/src/routes/`
+- Route types are auto-generated and should not be manually edited

 ## Important Notes